-According to the makers of this product, this belt also increases body heat when it comes into contact with your skin.
+According to this product’s makers, this belt also increases body heat when it comes into contact with your skin.
 This is supposed to speed water weight loss and eliminate bloating.

-The belt is also made of a moisture-wicking material, so while it increases sweat production, wearers will remain as dry as English humor.
+The belt is also made of moisture-wicking material, so while it increases sweat production, wearers will remain as dry as English humor.
 The manufacturer notes that it coordinates well with most workout outfits and that it can be worn to the gym, to work, to school, or at home.
-This is a pretty huge claim, since I have personally tried other wraps and they aren’t necessarily fashion friendly.
+This is a huge claim since I have personally tried other wraps and aren’t necessarily fashion-friendly.

 Bottom Line – The manufacturer of the Hot Belt shaper claims that this item can speed weight loss, increase sweating and body temperature, support you through workouts, and improve posture.